pile of books on a table

 The following principles guide decisions related to questions of format:

-• Periodicals.
+- Periodicals.
 The majority of journals used for research purposes are readily available in electronic format.
-When feasible, the Library prefers to enhance access by subscribing to e-journals.
+Print periodicals are added very selectively, with electronic access preferred.
 Library staff members review paper journal subscriptions annually, considering usage (checkout, in-house, and ILL) and electronic availability.

-• Ebooks.
-To enhance access to current books, the Library subscribes to online services including extensive ebooks collections.
+- Ebooks.
+To enhance access to current books, the Library subscribes to online services including extensive ebook collections.
 The Library also participates in demand-driven ebook acquisitions, borrowing and purchasing ebooks when requested by patrons.
 Based on student and faculty use, the Library continues to expand ebook offerings as needed.

-• Textbooks.
-The Library does not purchase course textbooks.
-The Library is conscious of the issues surrounding textbook affordability and makes efforts to support faculty and administration in selecting and adopting Open Access and open Educational Resources (OER).
+- Textbooks.
+The Library does not purchase textbooks that are required for coursework.
+Exceptions may be made for works with value beyond course applications, particularly works not intended mainly to support structured, course-based instruction.
+The Library is conscious of the issues surrounding textbook affordability and makes efforts to support faculty and administration in selecting and adopting Open Access and Open Educational Resources (OER).

 The overall age of the collection varies.
 Some materials located in Special Collections have been part of the collection since the institution's founding in 1927.
 New materials are added to the collection each week as Approval Plan selections and other purchases are processed.